-If the certification body has issued a certificate to a certified firm, they are required to inform FEFCO.
-This will be done by sending or faxing the issued certificate to FEFCO.
+If the certification body has issued a certificate to a certified company, they are required to inform FEFCO.
+This will be done by sending the issued certificate to FEFCO via e-mail: info@fefco.org.

-14. COPYRIGHT
+14. Copyright

-The copyright of the International Good Manufacturing Practice Standard for Corrugated & Solid Board is under full ownership of FEFCO.
+The copyright of the International Good Manufacturing Practice Standard for Corrugated Board is under full ownership of FEFCO.
 If unauthorised use of the standard and its protocol should occur, FEFCO will take the appropriate actions.

-GLOSSARY OF TERMS
+GLOSSARY OF TERMS USED

 Audit A systematic examination to substantiate whether activities and related results comply with planned arrangements and whether these arrangements are implemented effectively and are suitable to achieve objectives.
 Consumer The end user of an item, commodity or service.
-Contractor / Supplier A person or organisation providing services or materials.
-Control a) To manage the conditions of an operation to maintain compliance with established criteria, and/or,b) The state wherein correct procedures are being followed and criteria are being met.
+Contractor / Supplier A person or organisation providing services or materials Control a) To manage the conditions of an operation to maintain compliance with established criteria, and/or, b) The state wherein correct procedures are being followed and criteria are being met.
 Corrective action Procedure to be followed when a system requirement is not met.
 Customer A person or organisation that acquires, or is intended to acquire, ownership of the product and/or service.
-Good Manufacturing Practice The combination of manufacturing and quality control procedures aimed at ensuring that products are consistently manufactured to their specifications.
-Hazard The potential to cause harm; can be a biological, chemical or physical entity.
-Hazard inventory An inventory of all relevant hazards.
-Hygiene All measures necessary to ensure the wholesomeness, quality and safety of an entity that might otherwise be hazardous.
+Good Manufacturing Practice The combination of manufacturing and quality control procedures aimed at ensuring that products are consistently manufactured to their specifications Hazard The potential to cause harm; can be a biological, chemical or physical entity Hazard analysis An evaluation of all relevant hazards Hygiene All measures necessary to ensure the wholesomeness, quality and safety of an entity that might otherwise be hazardous.
 Incident An incident is any event that may potentially compromise the hygiene standard of the product.
-Incoming materials / raw materials Any base material or semi-finished material used by the organisation for manufacture of a product.
-Non-conformities The non-fulfilment of a specified product safety, legal or quality requirement or of a specified system requirement.
-Preventive measure eventive measure Any factor or activity that can be used to prevent an identification hazard.
-Procedure Description of a particular course of action.
-Product recall Procedure to ensure the immediate return from the entire supply chain, including the consumer, of all products identified as potentially having a non-conformity, which could present a hazard.
+Incoming Materials / Raw Materials Any base material or semi-finished material used by the organisation for manufacture of a product.
+Non-conformities The non-fulfillment of a specified product safety, legal or quality requirement or of a specified system requirement